 Identifying Extreme Exposure Values

 There are various perspectives on whether to exclude potentially unlikely exposure values.
 If the researcher chooses to do so, several approaches exist for identifying extreme values.
-We examined the plausibility of the reported frequencies for each food item in the NHANES 2009-10 DSQ and chose to exclude extreme values using a method that identifies them based on the actual distribution of the sample, but also minimizes the number of values excluded.
+We examined the plausibility of the reported frequencies for each food item in the NHANES 2009-10 DSQ and chose to identify extreme values using a method that identifies them based on their actual distribution in the sample, but also minimizes the number of values identified.

 Definition of Extreme Values for DSQ in NHANES 2009-10